HarshRathi2511/R-Tree/readme.md

-This directory contains 2 script files which runs independantly of each other :- 1)run_with_gcc.sh (runs the c code and gives o/p in terminal) 2)plot_graph.sh (plots graphs in python)
+This directory contains 2 script files which runs independently of each other:

+1. `run_with_gcc.sh` (runs the C code and gives the output in the terminal)
+2. `plot_graph.sh` (plots graphs in Python)

-The code is contained in a single file DSA_assignment_group_43.c
+The code is contained in a single file `DSA_assignment_group_43.c`.

-The code reads data from "data.txt" file, passed as a parameter in the main function
+The code reads data from `data.txt` file, which is passed as a parameter in the main function.

-To execute the code run the script/instructions for getting the C code output using the command "bash run_with_gcc.sh"
+To execute the code, run the script/instructions for getting the C code output using the command:

+bash run_with_gcc.sh

-The above script file compiles the code using gcc and then stores the mbrs contained in rect_data.csv file
+The above script file compiles the code using gcc and then stores the mbrs contained in `rect_data.csv` file.

-To view the plotting results run the below script using the command "bash plot_graph.sh"
+To view the plotting results, run the below script using the command:

+# bash plot_graph.sh

-This file sets up python virtual environment and runs the python code and saves the plot in "mbr.png"
+Note: The `plot_graph.sh` script sets up a Python virtual environment, runs the Python code, and saves the plot in `mbr.png`.